wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-microsoft-teams-apps/includes/2-what-are-microsoft-teams-apps.md

 They can be expanded with:

 * **Conversational bots** interacting with members of the conversation through chat, and responding to events (like a new member being added, or a channel being renamed).
 All conversations with a bot in this context are visible to all members of the channel or group, so you'll need to ensure the conversation is relevant to everyone.

 * **Configurable Tabs** providing a full-screen embedded web experience configured for the channel or group chat it is installed in.
 All members will interact on the same shared web-app, so a stateless single page app experience is typical.

-* **Webhooks and connectors** enabling external services to post messages to the conversation.
+* **Webhooks and Connectors** enabling external services to post messages to the conversation.
 You can take advantage of cards and card actions to to create rich, actionable messages.
+Webhooks provide a simple, unauthenticated, one-way method to post messages to a channel, while Connectors provide a slightly more robust back-and-forth experience.

 ### Personal apps